 The roadways that would become US 6 mostly developed as wagon trails which were later improved as State Highways in the early 1920’s.
 The route was developed as the best road from the Los Angeles area to the Eastern Sierra.
 As traffic increased, the roadway was gradually widened and realigned for safety and capacity.
-The section from the Newhall Pass north to near Mojave had enough traffic to eventually warrant a full freeway.
+The section from the Newhall Pass north to near Mojave had enough traffic to eventually warrant a full freeway, albeit after US 6 was cut back to Bishop, CA following the opening of the first segment of the Antelope Valley Freeway on October 15, 1963.

 There was one alignment of US 6 that was planned, but only partially signed in the Los Angeles area.
 The Hollywood Freeway, signed currently as SR-170, was planned to be the US 6 freeway from current I-5 to US 101.
 US 6 would have diverged from US 99 in Arleta and then followed current SR-170 to US 101.
 It would have then followed US 101 to the Four Level Interchange, where it would rejoin its older routing down the Harbor Freeway.
 This routing was briefly signed in 1962 on the southern end of the (SR-170) Hollywood Freeway at US 101.